-The University of Michigan Emergency Department currently offers two fellowship programs:
+The University of Michigan Emergency Department currently offers the following fellowship programs:

-Clinical Ultrasound Fellowship - offering fellows a robust training experience that will provide the necessary knowledge and skills to become an ultrasound educator and administrator within both an academic or community emergency department.
+Advanced Emergency Medicine Ultrasonography Fellowship - offering fellows a robust 1-year training experience that will provide the necessary knowledge and skills to become an ultrasound educator and administrator within both an academic or community emergency department.

-Emergency Medical Services (EMS) Fellowship - offers fellows a 1-year training program to provide the necessary skills and knowledge to become outstanding leaders in the field of emergency medical services through a challenging and diverse training experience spanning the breadth of out-of-hospital medicine.
+Emergency Medical Services (EMS) Fellowship - offering fellows a 1-year ACGME-accredited training program to provide the necessary skills and knowledge to become outstanding leaders in the field of emergency medical services through a challenging and diverse training experience spanning the breadth of out-of-hospital medicine.

-Pediatric Emergency Medicine Fellowship Program - offering fellows a unique training environment with a broad range of opportunities and faculty mentorship
+Pediatric Emergency Medicine Fellowship - offering fellows a unique ACGME-accredited training environment with a broad range of opportunities and faculty mentorship.

-Sports Medicine Fellowship Program - offering fellows a training program that draws upon expertise from faculty members and private practice specialists in family medicine, orthopaedics, cardiology, and athletic medicine for required experiences, and other diverse areas
+Sports Medicine Fellowship - offering fellows a training program that draws upon expertise from faculty members and private practice specialists in family medicine, orthopaedics, cardiology, and athletic medicine for required experiences, and other diverse areas.